gu-fan/riv.vim/doc/riv.rst

 """"""""""""""""""""""

 For python files.
-docstring is highlighted using reStructuredText.
+docstring can be highlighted using reStructuredText.

-You can disable it by setting ``g:riv_python_rst_hl`` to 0. default is 1.
+You can enable it by setting ``g:riv_python_rst_hl`` to 1. default is 0.

 Indent